-This course covers atypical patterns of child development, inclusive/diverse settings, evidencedbased educational/family plans, differentiated instruction, adaptive materials, and assistive technology.
+This course covers atypical patterns of child development, inclusive/diverse settings, evidenced-based educational/family plans, differentiated instruction, adaptive materials, and assistive technology.
 Emphasis is placed on the characteristics of exceptionalities and delays, early intervention/special education, transitions, observation, developmental screening, formative assessment of children, and collaborating with families and community partners.
 Upon completion, students should be able to recognize diverse abilities, describe the referral process, identify community resources, explain the importance of collaboration with families/professionals, and develop appropriate strategies/adaptations to support children in all environments with best practices as defined by laws, policies and the NC Foundations for Early Learning and Development.

-College Transfer: This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

-This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.
+College Transfer: This course has been approved for transfer under the CAA as a premajor and/or elective course requirement This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.

-EDU 234 - Infants, Toddlers, and
+EDU 234 - Infants, Toddlers, and Twos

-Twos

-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3

-Minimum State Prerequisites: EDU 119

-Minimum State Corequisites: Take One: DRE-098, or

-ENG 002, or ENG 111 Local Prerequisites: None Local Corequisites: None
+Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: EDU 119 Minimum State Corequisites: None Local Prerequisites: None Local Corequisites: None

 This course covers the development of high-quality, individualized, responsive/engaging relationships and experiences for infants, toddlers, and twos.
-Emphasis is placed on typical and atypical child development, working with diverse families to provide positive, supportive, and engaging early learning activities and interactions through field experiences and the application of the NC Foundations for Early Learning and Development.
+Emphasis is placed of typical and atypical child development, working with diverse families to provide positive, supportive, and engaging early learning activities and interactions through field experiences and the application of the NC Foundations for Early Learning and Development.
 Upon completion, students should be able to demonstrate responsive curriculum planning, respectful relationships and exposure to a variety of developmentally appropriate experiences/materials that support a foundation for healthy development and growth of culturally, linguistically and ability diverse children birth to 36 months.

-EDU 235 - School-Age Develop & Programs
+College Transfer: N/A EDU 235 - School-Age Develop & Programs